 Scenic 20km route through tropical interior with fruit stands and rainforest views

-What is the best time of year to visit attractions in Antigua And Barbuda?
+When is the best season to visit attractions in Antigua And Barbuda?

 December to April (dry season) for best weather, calmest seas, and most reliable sunshine.
 November and May are excellent shoulder months with fewer crowds.